A big smelly beauty blooms in Zurich

 Originally from Sumatra, the corpse flower can grow to a height of three metres.
 With its strong scent of carrion, the blooming plant attracts beetles for pollination in its natural jungle environment.

 "It stinks of rotting flesh," says Peter Enz, head of the botanical gardenexternal link.
-"But I'm absolutely delighted when I sea beaming faces and people wrinkling their noses.
+"But I'm absolutely delighted when I see beaming faces and people wrinkling their noses.
 It's great!"

 The bloom peaked on Friday afternoon and is gradually losing its smell.
 “But you can certainly still see it this weekend,” Enz said.